 About the Standard

-The Global Industry Standard on Tailings Management is directed at Operators and applies to current and future tailings facilities.
+The Standard is directed at 'operators' and applies to current and future tailings facilities.
 The starting point for the Standard is that extreme consequences to people and the environment from catastrophic tailings facility failures are unacceptable.

 Topic Area I focuses on project-affected people.
-In order to respect human rights, including the individual and collective rights of indigenous and tribal peoples, a human rights due diligence process is required to identify and address those that are most at risk from a tailings facility or its potential failure.
+To respect human rights, including the individual and collective rights of indigenous and tribal peoples, a human rights due diligence process is required to identify and address those that are most at risk from a tailings facility or its potential failure.
 To demonstrate respect, project-affected people must be afforded opportunities for meaningful engagement in decisions that affect them.
-The Requirements within Topic Area I are intended to be cross-cutting in terms of being addressed across all operational activities and ongoing throughout the tailings facility lifecycle.
+The requirements within Topic Area I are intended to be cross-cutting in terms of being addressed across all operational activities and ongoing throughout the tailings facility lifecycle.

-As of 5 August 2020, all ICMM members committed to implement the Global Industry Standard on Tailings Management (GISTM).
-All tailings facilities operated by members with 'Extreme' or 'Very high' potential consequences will be in conformance with the Standard by 5 August 2023.
+As of 5 August 2020, all ICMM members committed to implement the Standard.
+All tailings facilities operated by members with 'extreme' or 'very high' potential consequences will be in conformance with the Standard by 5 August 2023.
 All other tailings facilities operated by members not in a state of safe closure will be in conformance with the Standard by 5 August 2025.